 We have conducted trial litigation throughout Ontario, represented the interests of legal insurance plan members, corporations and been consulted by in-house legal counsel.
 The Firm is also regularly sought after for legal opinion in local and national media.

 What We Do

 We have an accomplished background in Criminal, Civil and Regulatory Defence throughout Ontario.
 We enjoy being successful and are careful about our work, clients and caseload.
 The Firm has been trusted to defend complex criminal offences including fraud, theft, assault, sexual assault and internet crime.
 We have discreetly shielded professionals from prosecution, some of whom are nurses, doctors, dentists, bankers, union members, accountants, professional athletes, actors, firefighters or law enforcement personnel.
 Our Firm has defended civil claims in the millions and discreetly settled matters for clients concerned about public discovery.

 Many of the Firm’s complex trials are conducted with both Jordan Donich and Stuart O’Connell, counsel in association with the Firm.
 The combination of these two lawyers provides the right chemistry between strategy, negotiation and commanding academic knowledge of the law.
 Jordan Donich is a good tactician, negotiator and salesman, having come to the practice of law from a successful career in business.
-Stuart O’Connell was a law school professor at the University of Ottawa, writes a successful legal blog, and is presently authoring a legal practitioner’s handbook.
+Stuart O’Connell was a law school professor at the University of Ottawa, writes a successful legal blog, and is presently completing his PhD in Law at Queens University.

 Jordan Donich is a black belt in Karate and has been trained in Krav Maga, he also won a gold medal in Team Kumite at the Canadian National Championships.
 Stuart O’Connell has also practiced Krav Maga and was a light heavyweight boxer who fought a Dublin’s National Stadium in Ireland.
 Together the Firm makes your worries its problems.